heig-vd-dai-course/heig-vd-dai-course/01-course-00/01-set-up-a-windows-development-environment/README.md

 ### Install Windows Terminal

-Windows comes with a terminal application called _"Command Prompt"_.
+Windows comes pre-installed with a terminal application called _"Command Prompt"_.

 It is a very basic terminal application that does not support many features that are available in modern terminal applications.
 Microsoft has developed a new